maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Gradually change variable and function names to conform to Moodle coding standards.

+We have reached this milestone.

 ## Milestone 2.

 Basic skeleton import of STACK 2 questions and storage in the database.
 Teacher can create a question version and attempt this from the database, with no caching.

-1. Get this plumbed together without any validation.
+Then we move on to a full version of the form, which respects all fields in a STACK question.

 ## Milestone 3.

 Reinstate the dynamic cache and make it work with one Moodle behaviour.
 At this point we should be able to include a STACK question into a moodle quiz, for demonstration and testing purposes.

 ## Milestone 4.